emooreatx/CIRISNode/README.md

 ## 1  Overview

-CIRISNode (née “EthicsEngine Enterprise”) is the remote utility that CIRISAgent clients will call for:
+CIRISNode (née "EthicsEngine Enterprise") is the remote utility that CIRISAgent clients will call for:

 - **Alignment benchmarking** (Annex J HE-300 suite)
 - **Secure communications** via a Matrix homeserver integration